-At 8 PM in NY, the family returned from shul to begin their Seder.
-It was then 3 AM in Eretz Yisrael and the four soldiers were waging a heroic battle against boredom and sleep.
-The minutes crawled by and at the first approach of light they exited their outpost and returned through the minefield and electric fence to the base.
-After reporting to the officer in charge, the four entered their tent, and collapsed on their cots without removing clothing or shoes, because in an hour they would have to begin the shacharit service.
+It was then 5:00 A.M. in Eretz Yisrael, and the 4 soldiers were waging a heroic battle against boredom and sleep.
+The minutes crawled by, and right before the first approach of light, they exited the outpost and returned through the minefield and electric fence to the base.
+After reporting to the officer in charge, the four entered their tent and collapsed on their cots without removing clothing or shoes, because in an hour they would have to join the minyan for the shacharit service.